High-definition television: Development

-Japan
+The output of the SMPTE study group was released in 1980.

+In 1978, A Study of High Definition Television Systems in the Future by Dr Takashi Fujio of NHK was published in the Institute of Electrical and Electronics Engineers' Transactions on Broadcasting.
+The same year, the first satellite transmission tests of 1125 line HDTV signals were performed in Japan (although not reported on until 1980) and the BBC published a report raising the possibility of broadcasting by satellite and the potential impact on HDTV standards.

 In 1979, the Japanese public broadcaster NHK first developed consumer high-definition television with a 5:3 display aspect ratio.
 The standard was known as Hi-Vision and used a system called MUSE (multiple sub-Nyquist sampling encoding) for encoding the signal.
 It required about twice the bandwidth of the existing NTSC system but provided about four times the resolution (1035i/1125 lines).
 In 1981, the MUSE system was demonstrated for the first time in the United States, using the same 5:3 aspect ratio as the Japanese system.
-Upon visiting a demonstration of MUSE in Washington, US President Ronald Reagan was impressed and officially declared it "a matter of national interest" to introduce HDTV to the US.
+Upon visiting a demonstration of MUSE in Washington D.C., US President Ronald Reagan was impressed and officially declared it "a matter of national interest" to introduce HDTV to the US.
+CBS filed a document with the Federal Communications Commission (FCC) to request that the 12 GHz spectrum be dedicated to HDTV.
 NHK taped the 1984 Summer Olympics with a Hi-Vision camera, weighing 40 kg.

-Satellite test broadcasts started June 4, 1989, the first daily high-definition programs in the world, with regular testing starting on November 25, 1991, or "Hi-Vision Day" – dated exactly to refer to its 1,125-lines resolution.
+Satellite test broadcasts started in Japan on June 4, 1989, the first daily high-definition programs in the world, with regular testing starting on November 25, 1991, or "Hi-Vision Day" – dated exactly to refer to its 1,125-lines resolution.
 Regular broadcasting of BS-9ch commenced on November 25, 1994, which featured commercial and NHK programming.

-Several systems were proposed as the new standard for the US, including the Japanese MUSE system, but all were rejected by the Federal Communications Commission (FCC) because of their higher bandwidth requirements.
-At this time, the number of television channels was growing rapidly and bandwidth was already a problem.
-A new standard had to be more efficient, needing less bandwidth for HDTV than the existing NTSC.